-Items to consider during an employee's probationary term:
+Items to consider during this period:

 - Communicating with Supervisor/Department